The Ride-On King

 The Ride-On King (ライドンキング, Raidon Kingu) is a Japanese manga series written and illustrated by Yasushi Baba.
 It serves as a spin-off to Baba's previous series Golosseum.
-It began serialization in Kodansha's Monthly Shōnen Sirius magazine in May 2018.
-As of October 2022, the series' individual chapters have been collected into nine volumes.
+It was serialized in Kodansha's Monthly Shōnen Sirius magazine from May 2018 to October 2025.
+As of November 2025, the series' individual chapters have been collected into 16 volumes.

+Plot

+The story is about judoka Alexander Purchinov, president for life of the country of Pursia.
+He rides a variety of exotic animals in the defense of his country.